-At the end of the day, these companies are out to make a profit.
+These companies are out to make a profit.
 While getting a credit card can be a mutually beneficial transaction, stay one step ahead by being educated and well-informed.

 Applying for a Credit Card

-You’ve thought about it and you’ve decided to get a credit card.
+You’ve thought about it, and you’ve decided to get a credit card.
 Congratulations on your first step to establishing good credit and setting yourself up for financial success down the road.